levvayner/ATF15xx-cupl/README.md

 npm install
 code .
 ```
 This will open up the project in visual studio.
-You can press F5 to start debugging
+You can press F5 to start debugging.